sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/X - OneShots/flowey-bonus-stage.md

 Indeed, it sounded like Phil's own voice, higher pitched and goofy sounding.

-"What, you think Joel spends *money* on this show?"
-Phil scoffed.
-"You'll get the same voice actor as the rest of us and you'll be *happy*."
+"What, you think Joel spends *money* on this show for voice actors?"
+Elly scoffed.

 Flowey's grin dimmed.
 What did they mean, this was a 'show'?
 What happened to *his* voice?!
 Ugh, whatever, this wasn't the reason he came here.
-"Golly, you must be so confused!"
+He plastered his full grin back onto his face "Golly, you must be so confused!"